MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-your-spam-filter-policies.md

     |**No action**|||||![Check mark](../../media/f3b4c351-17d9-42d9-8540-e48e01779b31.png)|
     |

-   - **Select the threshold**: Specifies the Bulk Complaint Level (BCL) of a message that triggers the specified action for the **Bulk email** spam filtering verdict.
+   - **Select the threshold**: Specifies the bulk complaint level (BCL) of a message that triggers the specified action for the **Bulk email** spam filtering verdict.
 The default value is 7.
-For more information, see [Bulk Complaint Level values](bulk-complaint-level-values.md) and [What's the difference between junk email and bulk email?](what-s-the-difference-between-junk-email-and-bulk-email.md).
+For more information, see [Bulk complaint level (BCL) in Office 365](bulk-complaint-level-values.md) and [What's the difference between junk email and bulk email?](what-s-the-difference-between-junk-email-and-bulk-email.md).

    - **Quarantine**: Specifies how long to keep the message in quarantine if you selected **Quarantine message** as the action for a spam filtering verdict.
 After the time period expires, the message is deleted.
 The default value is 30 days.
 A valid value is from 1 to 30 days.